 Tyndale is dependent upon the integrity of individual students to verify at the time of admission to the community that they are physically and emotionally fit to fulfil their responsibilities.
 Tyndale recognizes that physical and emotional conditions may change and policies are in place to assist the equitable dealing with such changes.
 All international students must be covered through Tyndale's health insurance plan provided by Guard Me International Insurance.
+Currently there is no additional health insurance available for Canadian students.
 Please refer to the Student Handbook for further policy information.